pandosme/TFLITE_1/README.md

 ## Building
 1. Clone this directory
-2. Use Tachable Machine to train your model.
+2. Use n [Googels Teachable Machine](https://teachablemachine.withgoogle.com/) to train your model.
-3. Export TFLITE Edge TPU and TFLITE Quntization
+3. Export the model in both TFLITE Edge TPU and TFLITE Quntization.
-4. Unzip both files and replace the files under app/model.
+4. Unzip both files and place the files under app/model.
 It is recommeded to have file names that easily seperates the EdgeTPU from the Quantized model file.
-The labels.txt must be called labels.txt.
+The labels.txt must be called labels.txt and must have an empty last line.
 5. Edit the Dockerfile line 70 and 72 with the filename you chose under app/model/ e.g. ```/opt/app/model/model_quant.tflite```.
 Make sure that the EdgeTPU and Quant file are set on the correct lines based on platform.
 Note that Docker will copy the correct file to model/model.tflite to be included in the ACAP depending on the platform selected.
 6. Compile the ACAP from TeachableMachine/ directory.
 Type:
    ```. artpec8.sh```